-OEM Supply chain and contractual strategies to reduce EMS provider pricing and sourcing costs
+OEM strategies to reduce EMS provider pricing, sourcing costs

 Is investing in supplier development key to OEM success in the market and increasing supply chain performance?
 (Apple invested billions of dollars in the production of its LCD panel suppliers: LG, Sharp, and Toshiba) Or, can greater OEM reward be achieved through supply chain cost reductions with EMS providers and suppliers?